mr-syedkazimraza/checkoutTest/README.md

 	- after following all instructions from the last step, install postgres for windows
 	- the username and password for the postgres database is to be changed in config/database.yml file.
 The current username and password for my setup were postgres.
 Change it to your username and password which you set up while installing postgres
 	- run the following command to install the missing gems.
 You don't need to adjust the gem file as it contains the necessary configuration set up already 'bundle install'
-	- after installing necessary gems, run the following command to create the database 'rake db:create'
+	- after installing necessary gems, run the following command to create the database '''rake db:create'''
 	- if you get no errors then run the following command and after running the command go to the link (http://localhost:3000) to use the app 'rails server'

 * Database creation